jeffblankenburg/31-days-of-vibe-coding/31-DAYS-TACTICAL-OUTLINE.md

 ---

-### Day 17 – AI as Performance Auditor: Making Code Fast
+### Day 17 – AI as SRE: Is This Code Operable?

-**The Problem:** AI writes correct code but it's slow and inefficient.
+**The Problem:** AI generates code that works but can't be operated.
+When it breaks at 3am, you have no logs, no metrics, no way to diagnose.

-**What You'll Learn:** How to prompt AI to review and optimize for performance.
+**What You'll Learn:** How to audit code for operational readiness: logging, metrics, failure modes, debuggability, and recoverability.

 **Prompt Templates:**
-- "Act as a performance expert.
-Review this code for efficiency issues"
+- "Act as an SRE reviewing this code for operational readiness"
-- "Identify: N+1 queries, missing caching, inefficient algorithms"
-- "Suggest specific optimizations with benchmarks"

-**Example:** Performance review that finds real bottlenecks
+- "What would I wish I had when this breaks at 3am?"
+- "Analyze the failure modes of this code"
+- "Generate a runbook for operating this feature"

+**Example:** SRE audit that catches observability gaps before production

 ---